Lithill/Plant-Planner/README.md

 This page has the following features:#

-* Informtion to show the user that the page they were looking for wasn't found.
+* Information to show the user that the page they were looking for was not found.

    ![404](plantplanner/static/images/readme/404.webp)